Achievable logoAchievable logo

 Direction of jump: Horizontal and Vertical

 Instructions: Set two cones or hurdles in a row.
 Start with feet shoulder-width apart.
-Use a countermovement and jump over the first, then immediately over the second barrier.
-Use both legs, keeping knees together.
+Use a countermovement and jump over the first barrier, then immediately over the second.
+Use both legs and keep your knees together.
 Rest after each sequence.

 Lateral hops over barrier